-Advertised memory segments should be invalidated as soon as related RPC operations are complete.
-Invalidation and DMA unmapping of segments should be complete before the Upper Layer is allowed to continue execution and use or alter the contents of a memory region.
+Registered memory segments should be invalidated as soon as related RPC operations are complete.
+Invalidation and DMA unmapping of RDMA segments should be complete before message integrity checking is done, and before the RPC consumer is allowed to continue execution and use or alter the contents of a memory region.